semgrep/semgrep-docs/docs/semgrep-assistant/privacy.md

 ---
 slug: privacy
-title: Privacy and legal considerations
+title: Privacy policy and legal considerations
 hide_title: true
 description: Learn about the privacy and legal considerations involved when using Semgrep Assistant.
 tags: